 Tonally, Rare Exports is fantastic.
 But it does struggle to fill the screen throughout.
 You can tell the idea is borne of YouTube shorts because whilst the movie starts strong and ends strong, the middle suffers from essentially flapping around like a loose end.
 Once we discover the inhumanly strong but mute old bearded man that may or may not be Santa (has Santa ever tried to bite off YOUR ear?!) then Helander indulges in an overlong segment where all our movie’s characters shuffle in to meet the threat.
 Suspense wise this is great for stoking the threat so that it can burn brighter later, but chunks of the movie’s midsection grind the action to a halt.

-Dragging middle act aside, Rare Exports: A Christmas Tale is a superb and little appreciated ‘anti’ Christmas tale.
+Dragging middle act aside, Rare Exports: A Christmas Tale is a superb and little appreciated ‘anti’ Christmas tale, similar to the Danish offering Elves.
 Black humour combined with a Grimm Brothers-esque fairytale angle is a winning combination and much like John Carpenter’s The Thing, Helander does a great job of setting up some character traits and then subjecting them to loneliness, paranoia, and fear.
 Considering the small budget, he gets plenty of mileage out of crisp and snowy suspense.
 Santa may be a coming to your town, but where did he come from first?

 Words by Michael Record